“Eat Your Vegetables!” ~ Moms everywhere, since the dawn of time…

 (Source: Mostly the Registered Dieticians of Canada database on Minerals and Vitamins)

 Sure there are better sources for some of these from legumes, grains, dairy and animal products, but the above is not bad for just vegetables.
-Note that mushrooms and leafy greens do particularly well…just saying…
+Mushrooms and leafy greens do particularly well … just saying …

 Truth be told, many of you just skimmed that and I’m generally not a fan of throwing numbers like this on micro-nutrition out at people, but I feel it illustrates another point: